Problems with renting and energy bills

 - residential care home.

 If your landlord doesn't provide an EPC, they can be fined £500 or more.
 Find out more about EPCs on mygov.scot.

 If your home isn't very energy efficient, you could ask the landlord to make the improvements in the report.
-You can download a template letter and get advice from Home Energy Scotland.
+You can get advice from Home Energy Scotland.

 Landlords don't legally have to carry out the improvements recommended in the report at the moment.
 But the Scottish Government plans to introduce minimum legal standards of energy efficiency for private rented homes from 2020.
 There's more information about these standards and free advice for landlords from Home Energy Scotland.

 There are energy efficiency standards for social housing that landlords are expected to work towards.
 Speak to your landlord about what they're doing to make your home more energy efficient.

 More about getting help with energy efficiency measures.
 Your can also contact Home Energy Scotland for free advice.

 Tel: 0808 808 2282 (Monday to Friday 8am-8pm, Saturday 9am-5pm)